Different boot sources

-There are several different kinds of sources to boot from in the DreamCompute panel, but they all need to create some sort of virtual disk for the virtual machine to boot.
-The virtual disk can be either an ephemeral or volume boot disk.
-In the DreamCompute panel you see the options:
+There are several different kinds of sources to boot from in the DreamCompute dashboard, but they all need to create some sort of virtual disk for the virtual machine to boot.
+The virtual disk can use either ephemeral storage or volume block storage.
+When launching an instance, you have several Boot Source options:

-- Volume: Boots an instance from an existing bootable volume.
+- Volume: Launches an instance from an existing bootable volume.

-- Volume snapshot (create a new volume): Creates a volume from the volume snapshot you choose and boots an instance from it.
+- Volume Snapshot: Creates a volume from the volume snapshot you choose and then launches an instance using that new bootable volume.

 Ephemeral disks are virtual disks that are created for the sole purpose of booting a virtual machine and should be thought of as temporary.